wonderpl/dolly-web/docs/web_services/user.md

 {
     "error": "invalid_request",
-    "form_errors": "Not a valid username"
+    "message": "Not a valid username"
 }
 ```